 Online Counseling in Seattle

 If you are ready to start cultivating self-discipline and address your procrastination, consider online therapy with one of our licensed therapists.
-They will introduce helpful tools and provide accountability towards ineffective coping strategies.
+They will introduce helpful tools and replace ineffective coping skills with strategies rooted in self-compassion.
 Schedule a free 15-minute phone consultation to get started today.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.